pramindanata/sejuta-cita-tech-test/README.md

 #### Dev/Local Environment

 Before applying K8S config files to local cluster, change hostname value inside `./k8s/dev/ingress.yml` to the name that will be used.
 Change the value of property `spec.rules[].host`.

-Make sure to add given hostname to OS `hosts` file and point it to `127.0.0.1`.
+Make sure to add given hostname to OS `hosts` file and point it to `127.0.0.1` (or to another IP address if you use something like Minikube, use `minikube ip` command to find it out).
 Then run the command below:

 ```sh
 kubectl apply -f ./k8s/base -f ./k8s/dev